- Many current NHS staff work for less than cap proposed to government

-- NHS Employers warns increasing salary threshold further would close doors to “vital overseas colleagues”
+- But employers warn it would close doors to “vital overseas colleagues”

-This salary cap was suggested by centre-right think tank The Centre for Social Justice, which published a report in August on the future of immigration.
-In that report, it proposed the wage cap for skilled workers, both EEA and non-EEA.
+This £36,700 salary cap was suggested to government by centre-right think tank The Centre for Social Justice, which published a report in August on the future of immigration.
+In that report, it proposed the wage cap for skilled workers, both from the European Economic Area (an area similar to the European Union) and non-EEA.

 The report also said the Home Office should consider a list of occupations that are “strategically important or in high demand, for instance NHS workers”.

-The data also revealed there are 29,000 non-EU staff who are not on the shortage occupation list and earn less than £30,000, which is the salary currently required to receive a tier 2 visa, the category of visa for skilled overseas workers wanting to work in the UK.
-There are exemptions that allow staff to work below the cap if they are new entrants but they will need pay rises within three years.
+The NHS Digital data also revealed there are 29,000 non-EU staff who are not on the shortage occupation list and earn less than £30,000 - which is the current salary required to receive a tier 2 visa under government rules, the category of visa for skilled overseas workers wanting to work in the UK.
+There are exemptions that allow staff to work below the cap, subject to receiving pay rises within three years.

 Physiotherapists at risk